 Meet Juno’s Family

-However, to track down the importance of her role within this royal family, we must look to the past.
 Due to the Roman conquest of Greece (and the subsequent merging of mythology), we can connect Juno’s roots to the equivalent Titans of Greek mythology.
-These Titans were the original rulers of Greece long before they were overthrown by their own children- the Olympians.
+These Titans were the original rulers of ancient Greece long before they were overthrown by their own children- the Olympian gods.

 The Titans in Roman mythology did not hold much significance to the people.
 Still, the state revered their powers which stretched over a more existential field.
-Saturn (the Greek equivalent of Cronus) was one such Titan, who also happened to hold dominion over time and generation.
+Saturn (the Roman equivalent of the Greek Cronus) was one such Titan, who also happened to hold dominion over time and generation.

 Sharing the story from Greek mythology, the Romans believed that Saturn consumed his children as they came out of Ops’ (Rhea) womb because he feared that he would be overthrown by them one day.